addyosmani/backbone-mobile-search/README.md

 All templating solutions will have their own custom methods for handling template compilation, but if you understand the above, substituting Underscore's micro-templating for any other solution should be fairly trivial.

+<strong>Note:</strong> You may also be interested in looking at https://github.com/ZeeAgency/requirejs-tpl.
+It's an AMD-compatible version of the Underscore templating system that also includes support for optimization (pre-compiled templates) which can lead to better performance and no evals.
+I have yet to use it myself, but it comes as a recommended resource.